 After long periods of trying to be happy, of pretending so that you don’t make others sad, you lose touch with how you really feel.

-You may have despaired of every really feeling happy.
+You may have despaired of ever really feeling happy.
 Happiness for you was something you faked for others, but deep down inside you never really felt it.
 You began to wonder if you would ever genuinely feel happy the way others appeared to experience it every day.

 For this effort to try to feel the way you should, the way others tell you that you should feel, you pay a high price.
 You lose touch; become disconnected, from how you are really feeling.
 You begin to doubt that you will ever have a genuinely happy experience the way others do.

 You may give up on happiness and opt for not feeling so much pain.
 You may use drugs or alcohol to numb out or you might disconnect from your feelings altogether.